ound river faR

 Our story together begins at Warren Wilson College in North Carolina where we met while earning degrees in Environmental & Intercultural Studies.
 Both separately and together, we traveled, studied and worked throughout North America, Latin America, Europe, and South Asia, experiencing the diversity of human and natural communities and observing the myriad ways these communities interact.
 While traveling together, we were married in a traditional Buddhist ceremony in Annaradhapura, Sri Lanka in 1986, and later in a Hindu ceremony at Gandhi's Ashram in Wardha, India, and finally in a Christian wedding ceremony with our families in North Carolina after graduating from college.
 Though intrigued by work in international development, we ultimately felt drawn back to the United States to make whatever positive impact we could in our homeland and culture.

 David was from New York, Lise was from Minnesota, and we planned to settle in Maine where there was a well-established small farm movement and we had arranged to caretake an abandoned homestead.
 While on a six month honeymoon at a high desert seed and research farm at Ghost Ranch in New Mexico, Lise began feeling pangs of homesickness for the Midwest.
 Though it completely changed their plans, David agreed to consider moving to the Midwest as long as it was to Finland, Minnesota, which his research showed had land, water and climate similar to Maine.
 Upon arrival in Minnesota, we actually did find our home just outside of Finland, in the beautiful Sawtooth Mountains along the North Shore of Lake Superior.
 We began homesteading our 40 acres in 1988, living for six years in a simple cabin while slowly expanding our farm and our family.
 In the tradition of the original turn-of-the-century Finnish homesteaders, the first thing we built was the sauna.
 This provided an opportunity to learn construction and stonework skills which led to a stone and timber framed barn for livestock.
-By this time we had two children, Colby and Tess, outgrowing our small cabin so we built a new house, along with a greenhouse, and later, a stone chicken coop.
+By this time we had two children, Colby and Tess, and were outgrowing our small cabin so we built a new house, along with a greenhouse, and later, a stone chicken coop.